OZGrav/psrdb/docs/installation.md

 pip install .
 ```

-To interact with the database you need to get an account on the https://pulsars.org.au/ website.
+To interact with the database you need to get an account on the [pulsars.org.au](https://pulsars.org.au) website.
-Once you have an account you then need to generate a token on the page https://pulsars.org.au/token_generate/.
+Once you have an account you then need to generate a token on this [page](https://pulsars.org.au/token_generate/).

 Set this token using the following command (you can put this in your `~/.bashrc`):
 ```